 A land description is a description of a parcel of land in legally acceptable terms that shows exactly where it is located and the number of acres of land it contains.
-The trick in reading descriptions is to read them from the back end towards the front.
+The trick in reading descriptions is to read them starting from the back end and continuing towards the front.
 In the U.P. (and about half of the country) the U.S. Rectangular Survey System is used.

 “Metes & Bounds” land description describes the size and shape of a tract of land starting at a known specific point (an unchanging natural landmark or a surveyed permanent marker), and run a given number of feet in a particular direction, continuing around the perimeter, and eventually coming back to the “point of beginning”.